Post-Traumatic Stress Disorder (PTSD)

-PTSD can take a heavy toll on relationships.
-It can be hard to understand your loved one’s behavior—why they are less affectionate and more volatile.
+When a partner, friend, or family member has post-traumatic stress disorder (PTSD) it affects you, too.
+PTSD isn’t easy to live with and it can take a heavy toll on relationships and family life.
+You may be hurt by your loved one’s distance and moodiness or struggling to understand their behavior—why they are less affectionate and more volatile.
 You may feel like you’re walking on eggshells or living with a stranger.
-You may have to take on a bigger share of household tasks, deal with the frustration of a loved one who won’t open up, or even deal with anger or disturbing behavior.
-The symptoms of PTSD can also lead to job loss, substance abuse, and other problems that affect the whole family.
+You may also have to take on a bigger share of household tasks and deal with the frustration of a loved one who won’t open up.
+The symptoms of PTSD can even lead to job loss, substance abuse, and other problems that affect the whole family.

-It’s common for people with PTSD to withdraw from friends and family.
-While it’s important to respect your loved one’s boundaries, your comfort and support can help the person with PTSD overcome feelings of helplessness, grief, and despair.
+It’s common for people with PTSD to withdraw from family and friends.
+They may feel ashamed, not want to burden others, or believe that other people won’t understand what they’re going through.
+While it’s important to respect your loved one’s boundaries, your comfort and support can help them overcome feelings of helplessness, grief, and despair.
 In fact, trauma experts believe that face-to-face support from others is the most important factor in PTSD recovery.

 Knowing how to best demonstrate your love and support for someone with PTSD isn't always easy.
 You can't force your loved one to get better, but you can play a major role in the healing process by simply spending time together.

 Do “normal” things with your loved one, things that have nothing to do with PTSD or the traumatic experience.
-Encourage your loved one to participate in rhythmic exercise, seek out friends, and pursue hobbies that bring pleasure.
+Encourage your loved one to seek out friends, pursue hobbies that bring them pleasure, and participate in rhythmic exercise such as walking, running, swimming, or rock climbing.
 Take a fitness class together, go dancing, or set a regular lunch date with friends and family.

-Let your loved one take the lead, rather than telling him or her what to do.
+Let your loved one take the lead, rather than telling them what to do.
 Everyone with PTSD is different but most people instinctively know what makes them feel calm and safe.
 Take cues from your loved one as to how you can best provide support and companionship.

 Manage your own stress.
 The more calm, relaxed, and focused you are, the better you'll be able to help your loved one.